A place for the Spiritually Homeless

 This peace can’t be manufactured.
 You can’t fake it with positive thinking or force it with willpower.
 It descends like a gift—unexpected and undeserved.
 A mercy for the soul that finally exhales and admits: I don’t know, but I know God does.

-There’s beauty in that surrender.
-A strange joy that grows not from resolution, but from resting in the presence of a God who has nothing to prove—yet still loves to reassure.
+There’s a strange kind of joy in that surrender—not the joy of resolution, but the joy of resting in the presence of a God who has nothing to prove, yet still loves to reassure.

 Think of Jesus asleep in the boat during the storm (Mark 4:38).
 The waves didn’t worry Him.
 The chaos didn’t cancel His calm.
-And the peace He carried wasn’t rooted in whether the storm would stop—it was rooted in who He was and who His Father is.
+And the peace He carried wasn’t rooted in whether the storm would stop—it was rooted in who He was, and who His Father is.
+He didn’t need the wind to quiet before He could rest.
+He rested, and then He spoke to the wind.

 You have access to that same peace.
 Right now.
 In your storm.
 In your fog.
 Even in your tears.